halavehzadeh/AWS-associate-architecture/18- Cryptography and security/03- S3 Encryption/README.md

 ## SSE with Amazon S3-Managed Keys (SSE-S3)

-knowledge portal
+i) Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)

-i) Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3) ● In this approach, each object is encrypted with a unique key.
+- In this approach, each object is encrypted with a unique key.
-● Uses one of the strongest block ciphers to encrypt the data, AES 256.
+- Uses one of the strongest block ciphers to encrypt the data, AES 256.

 <div align="center">
 <img src="images/image3.png" alt="IAM Policies" width="600">